-How to Choose Content for Your Conversion Funnels in B2B-Marketing
+How Do I Choose Content for Your Conversion Funnels in B2B-Marketing

 Nurturing a website visitor into a happy customer is no easy task.
-Conversion funnels look to support a buyer's journey in the B2B environment, moving from the awareness to the decision-making stage.
+Conversion funnels support a buyer's journey in the B2B environment, moving from awareness to decision-making.
 A core issue a marketer must address is choosing the right content for each stage.

 Where do I begin?

 Start by defining the core milestones by creating conversion opportunities for your funnel, incorporating high-value content (how-tos, ebooks, infographics, subscriptions, trials, etc.) at the end of each stage.
 As a critical element in the Inbound Marketing approach, you create opportunities for your audience to engage, generate leads and nurture them through the sales process, further enhancing your site's visibility.

 Creating content that answers buyers' questions through every stage of their journey is important.
 Offer informative materials that address their pain points.
 Look for blog articles covering a similar topic and understand their metrics; the more relevant and educational content you can provide, the better.

 Good quality content will greatly impact a buyer's decision-making process.
 How many visitors are coming to your website?
 Do they stay or leave quickly?
 Focus on the average time readers spend with your content, a core indicator of reading and engaging with your content.
 Once you understand readers' behaviors, you can create more optimized content.

 Content Ideas for Each Stage of the Conversion Funnel